ZibingZhang/Sharks/_pages/current-season.md

   nav: current
 ---

 We are excited to be back this year!
-Refer to the sidebar for information regarding meet results, away meet locations, and proof of residencies.
+Refer to the sidebar for more information.